B2B Website Strategy To Convert Leads Into B2B Sales

 Okay, so page copy should be short and sweet.
 But what about other types of content?

-We mentioned before how vast the realm of content runs, but what types of content work best to make sales?
+We mentioned how vast the realm of content runs before, but what types work best to make sales?

 3 Media Web Director of Operations, Sara Spector-Brown, wrote a great guide on generating sales lead with B2B content.
 In it, she suggests offering more valuable types of content on your site as well.

-Things such as a branded blog, ultimate guides, eBooks, and whitepapers result not only in more leads but also in more B2B sales than in-person events like conferences, according to Bobby Calder, a marketing professor at Kellogg School.
+According to Bobby Calder, a marketing professor at Kellogg School, a branded blog, ultimate guides, eBooks, and whitepapers result in more leads and more B2B sales than in-person events like conferences.

 Calder recently conducted a pretty interesting study examining the usefulness of content marketing to B2Bs.